gdjohnson/TK19/concepts/keeping upwind.md

 _See also [[Agency]] entry._

 "Keeping upwind" is Paul Graham's term for choosing the best set or range of future options.
-See also [[intelligence as futures optimization|mutual modeling of futures]]; Wrench's argument about social & linguistic non-commitment.
+See also [[intelligence as futures optimization|mutual modeling of futures]], Crispy's argument about social & linguistic non-commitment, the modern trend toward optionality over obligation, and [[annealing]].
 All these concepts rely on a vision of [[intelligence as futures optimization]].

 > Instead of working back from a goal, work forward from promising situations.
 This is what most successful people actually do anyway.